Overview of JPNIC

 Japan Network Information Center, hereafter abbreviated as JPNIC, was founded as a Union of Internet service providers in Japan in April of 1993.
 On March 31, 1997, it was given permission by the government to register as a probono association.
 Although has mainly been working in JP domain name assignment and IP address assignment in Japan, it has added some new activities concerning education and census on the Japanese Internet as its objectives at the time of the registration.

 Governmental structure of JPNIC is explained by its four organs: a general assembly, a board of trustees, a steering committee, and a secretariat.
 The general assembly, consisting of all members of JPNIC, is convened two or three times a year, and decides budgets, authorizes audit reports, elects trustees, and makes other important decisions.
 The board of trustees is empowered to administer the organization.
 Currently JPNIC has 17 trustees.
 Members of the steering committee are appointed by the board.
 Its role is to advise the board of trustees about various issues including JP domain name and IP address assignment policies.
-The steering committee has several working groups involved in the topics it deals with.
-The secretariat helps these activities.
-It also carries out daily businesses including JP domain name and IP address assignments.
-It currently consists of 19 employees.
+These policies are usually discussed, first, by working groups, which function as subsidiaries of the committee, and then discussed in the committee.
+During these discussions, they often try to hear opinion from the public by open mailing lists and face to face meetings that are not restricted to members.
+Decisions are made by JPNIC after this process, and the secretariat, which consists of employees, helps these activities, but does not commit to decisions.
+In this process, trustees, committee members and working group members are obliged to work for public welfare and good; not for their own interests.
+A certain amount of JPNIC's budget is spent for reimbursement of their philanthropic efforts.
+Under the policies made by the above-mentioned process, daily businesses, including JP domain name and IP address assignments, are carried out by the secretariat.
+It currently consists of about 30 employees.

-The budget for the fiscal year 1998 is about 672 million JPN (4.8 million U.S. dollars); 38% of which is from membership fees, 39% from assignment charges, and the remaining part being the balance carried over from the previous fiscal year.
+The budget for the fiscal year 1998 is about 672 million yen (5.8 million U.S. dollars); 38% of which is from membership fees, 39% from assignment charges, and the remaining part is from the balance carried over from the previous fiscal year.

 2. JP domains

-Geographical domains have suitable codes indicating the location of the organization, as the second level.
+Geographical domains have suitable codes indicating the location of the organization, as their second level.